gyorilab/indra_db/indra_db_service/README.md

 times be out of date.
 For the latest, check github or contact us.

 You need the following information to access a running web service:
-- The address of the web service (below shown with the placeholder `api.host`)
-- An API key which needs to be sent in the header of each request to the service, or any other credentials that are implemented.
+- An optional API key which needs to be sent in the header of each request to the service, or any other credentials that are implemented.

 If you want to use our implementation of the web API, you can contact us for the path and an API key.

 The code to support the REST service can be found in `api.py`, implemented using the Flask Python package.
-The means of hosting this api are left to the user.
-We have had success using [Zappa](https://github.com/Miserlou/Zappa) and AWS Lambda, and recommend it for a quick and efficient way to get the API up and running.

 ## The Statement Endpoints